-The EU regulatory groundwater framework has been developed at the end of the 1970's with the adoption of the Directive 80/68/EEC on the protection of groundwater against pollution caused by certain dangerous substances.
-This directive has provided a groundwater protection framework by preventing the (direct or indirect) introduction of high priority pollutants into groundwater and limiting the introduction into groundwater of other pollutants so as to avoid pollution of groundwater by these substances.
-This directive will be repealed in 2013.
+The EU regulatory groundwater framework was developed at the end of the 1970's with the adoption of the Directive 80/68/EEC on the protection of groundwater against pollution caused by certain dangerous substances.
+This directive provided a groundwater protection framework by preventing the (direct or indirect) introduction of high priority pollutants into groundwater and limiting the introduction into groundwater of other pollutants so as to avoid pollution of groundwater by these substances.
+This directive was repealed in 2013.

 In 1982, the Directorate-General for the Environment, Consumer Protection and Nuclear Safety of the European Community carried out a major assessment of groundwater resources within its (then) nine Member States.
 It consisted of a general survey (Groundwater Resources of the European Community: synthetical report) and individual reports from each Member State.
 This assessment was concerned mainly with groundwater quantity.
-Since it was published, attention has turned in Europe (and the United States) to quality, and not only have groundwater quality monitoring programmes been greatly expanded but many groundwater protection schemes have been put into place.
+Since it was published, attention turned in Europe (and the United States) to quality, and not only were groundwater quality monitoring programmes greatly expanded but many groundwater protection schemes were put into place.

 These considerations coincided with the request made by the European institutions to the Commission to come forward with a proposal for a Directive establishing a framework for a European water policy.
-They were hence naturally embedded into the development of this large policy framework development, which resulted in the adoption of the Water Framework Directive (WFD) 2000/60/EC on 23rd October 2000.
+Groundwater considerations were hence naturally embedded into the development of this large policy framework development, which resulted in the adoption of the Water Framework Directive (WFD) 2000/60/EC on 23 October 2000.

 Until the WFD adoption, focus on groundwater mainly concerned its use as drinking water (e.g. about 75% of EU inhabitants depend on groundwater for their water supply).
 Groundwater is also an important resource for industry (e.g. cooling waters) and agriculture (irrigation).
 It has, however, become increasingly obvious that groundwater should not only be viewed as a drinking water reservoir, but also protected for its environmental value.
-In this context, the Water Framework Directive has put forward a challenging legislative framework, establishing "good status" environmental objectives for all waters – river, lake, coastal, transitional waters and groundwater – to be achieved by the end of 2015.
+In this context, the Water Framework Directive put forward a challenging legislative framework, establishing "good status" environmental objectives for all waters – river, lake, coastal, transitional waters and groundwater – to be achieved by the end of 2015, or by 2027 at the latest, when justified time exemptions apply.
 This modern piece of EU legislation fixes clear objectives but leaves flexibility to Member States on means to achieve them.
-It is based on milestones such as risk evaluation of anthropogenic pressures and impacts, monitoring programmes, development of river basin management plans (the first one to be published in 2009) and design and operation of programmes of measures.
+It is based on milestones such as risk evaluation of anthropogenic pressures and impacts, monitoring programmes, development of River Basin Management Plans (the third ones to be published in 2021) and design and operation of programmes of measures.
 Groundwater is one of the key components of the WFD which focuses on quantitative and chemical status objectives (while the objectives for surface waters concern ecological and chemical status).

 While the quantitative status objectives are clear in the WFD, aiming at ensuring a balance between abstraction and recharge of groundwater, chemical status criteria were more complex to be defined at the time of the adoption of the WFD.
 It was therefore decided to request the Commission to come forward with a proposal for a "daughter" directive clarifying good chemical status criteria and specifications related to the identification and reversal of pollution trends.